+Independent Water Networks is applying for a variation based on the unserved criterion.
+South West Water has provided a letter, dated 10 August 2023, confirming that, in its view, the Site is unserved.
+The Site is greenfield, and on reviewing aerial photography it is clear the Site has no properties within the boundary.

-Affinity Water provided a letter, dated 6 July 2023, confirming that, in its view, the Site is unserved.
-Given the information provided by Independent Water Networks and Affinity Water, we are satisfied that the Site may be considered unserved.
+Given the information provided by Independent Water Networks and South West Water, we are satisfied that the Site may be considered unserved.